Everybody’s Nuts Pistachios have been rebranded and are now Wonderful Pistachios. The following review is from our friend Janelle of Talk of Tomatoes.

 Certifications: Wonderful Pistachios are Certified Kosher and Non-GMO Verified.

-Dietary Notes: By ingredients, Wonderful Pistachios are dairy-free / non-dairy, egg-free, gluten-free, grain-free, peanut-free, soy-free, vegan / plant-based, vegetarian, and paleo-friendly.
-Nonetheless, always read the ingredient statement and check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
-Processes and labeling are subject to change at any time for any company / product.
+Dietary Notes: By ingredients, Wonderful Pistachios are dairy-free / non-dairy, egg-free, gluten-free, grain-free, peanut-free, soy-free, vegan / plant-based, vegetarian, and paleo-friendly.*

 For More Product Information: Visit the Wonderful Pistachios website at getcrackin.com